AnnaGilthorpe/Challenge1/READMEfinal.md

 The finer details of what I have learnt include:-
 <ul>
-  <li>Adding semantic HTML to the website code eg. elements such as 'header, body, main, section and footer'.
+  <li>Adding semantic HTML to the website code in a logical order eg. elements such as 'header, body, main, section and footer'.
 This makes the site's purpose clearer for accessibility and SEO purposes.</li>
+  <li>Ensuring title elements contain a concise and descriptive title.</li>
     <li>Condensing and streamlining code on the CSS sheet to create 'cleaner code' throughout.</li>
     <li>Adding 'alt text' to all images so that it's clear what the contents are a) if the website fails to load properly b) for users who are accessing the site using screen reader technology c) allowing greater success with SEO.</li>
+    <li>Ensuring heading attributes fall in sequential order</>
+    <li>Becoming familiar with the process of saving code, checking changes (or lack of changes) on the live browser and then adding and commiting changes to Git Hub.
+This has been a great foundation for me to build on in future projects</>

 I have learnt many skills during this challenge including understanding and actioning code to create the final product.
 It has included building on my knowledge and researching finer details of HTML semantics, CSS elements, classes and ids and logging my work on Git Hub.